 Philodendrons need soil that drains well and isn’t compact.
 A mixture that is light and airy, as well as being high in organic matter, is important to the overall health of the plant, while also keeping root rot at bay.

-There are some commercially available mixes that work well for Philodendrons, which can definitely be a simple, very effective option for your beloved plant.
+There are some commercially available mixes that work well for Philodendrons (with the one below being my preferred choice), which can definitely be a simple, very effective option for your beloved plant.

-That said, you can also create your own soil mixture that gives the plant everything it needs to thrive and grow strong and healthy.
+That said, if you prefer, you can also create your own soil mixture that gives the plant everything it needs to thrive and grow strong and healthy.
 Simply mix 1 part potting mix, 1 part orchid bark, 1 part peat moss, and ¼ part perlite.

 Additionally, add some worm casting or compost, just a small amount, into the homemade Philodendron soil mix to increase the organic content in the growing medium.
-Worm casting and compost can also act as a natural fertilizer, encouraging strong, healthy growth.
+Worm casting and compost can also act as a natural fertilizer, encouraging a strong, healthy growth rate in your philodendron.

 What’s the ideal philodendron soil pH?